Mamurhomu/splunk-windows-firewall-monitoring/README.md

 - Event parsing, SPL queries, and field extraction
 - Hands-on SOC workflows (alert triage, log correlation)

+- ## 📌 Why This Project Matters for Organizations

+This project simulates real-world practices used in Security Operations Centers (SOCs) to ensure organizations have visibility into endpoint activity and potential threats.
+By collecting logs from multiple systems and analyzing them centrally in Splunk, organizations can:

+- 🛡️ **Detect Unauthorized Access Attempts**
+  Monitor login events (e.g., Event ID 4624, 4672) to detect unusual logon patterns, brute-force attacks, or privilege escalation.

+- 🔥 **Analyze Windows Firewall Events**
+  Understand which traffic is being blocked or allowed, helping to identify potential reconnaissance, malware communication, or lateral movement attempts.

+- 🧠 **Gain Security Intelligence from Endpoints**
+  Security, system, and application logs provide crucial insights into the state of devices, failed services, or tampering.

+- 📊 **Enable Proactive Threat Detection**
+  Dashboards and trends allow security teams to spot anomalies and take action before threats escalate.

+- 🧩 **Improve Compliance and Incident Response**
+  Logging and monitoring are key requirements in standards like ISO 27001, NIST, and PCI-DSS.
+Having centralized logs supports audit readiness and faster investigation.

+By replicating this lab setup, organizations or teams can test detection use cases, train SOC analysts, and validate SIEM pipelines in a controlled environment—without exposing production infrastructure.

 ---

 📬 **Feel free to fork this repo or reach out if you'd like to build your own mini-SOC setup.**